MonikaBarget/distant-reading/docs/pages_nlp_plottingdistribution.md

 ## Definition of probability distribution

-According to the Geeks for Geeks article [Statistics in natural langauge processing](https://www.geeksforgeeks.org/statistics-in-natural-language-processing/), a variety of statistical concepts and methods are used in NLP.
-One aspect so-called *Descriptive Statistics*, which include frequency counts (e.g. represented in word clouds), measures of Central Tendency (mean, median, mode), and measures of dispersion (e.g. for analysing "variability in word or sentence lengths").
-Another important statistical concept often used in NLP are the so-called *Probability Distributions*.
+According to the Geeks for Geeks article [Fundamentals of statistics in natural langauge processing](https://www.geeksforgeeks.org/statistics-in-natural-language-processing/), a variety of statistical concepts and methods are used in NLP.
+One aspect are so-called *descriptive statistics*, which include frequency counts (e.g. represented in word clouds), measures of Central Tendency (mean, median, mode), and measures of dispersion (e.g. for analysing "variability in word or sentence lengths").
+Another important statistical concept often used in NLP are so-called *probability distributions*.

-:hammer_and_wrench: Under construction
+Julia Hockenmaier, lecturer at the Sibel Center, University of Illinois, has outlined the most common probability models for NLP in [a lecture for the course CS447: Natural Language Processing](https://courses.grainger.illinois.edu/cs447/fa2020/Slides/Lecture03.pdf).
+This lecture introduces students to how language models "define probability distributions over the strings in a language" (slide 5), explains n-gram models and outlines "some very basic probability theory".

+Slides 11 and 12 explain sampling with replacement (often covered in secondary school mathematics courses as well) and applies this process to a text as a "bag of words" (slide 13).

+Page 16 defines a probability distribution over omega as frequently used in NLP.
+Page 17 explains discrete probability (fixed, often finite, number of outcomes), Bernoulli distribution, and categorical distribution.
+Page 18 moves on to the importance of joint probability (of two attributes, such as shape + colour), which leads to the so-called chain rule.
+(Slide 19) After defining the concept of an independent variable, slide 21 explains how a probability model (in NLP) is constructed from the model definition and the estimation of the model's parameters:

+<blockquote>Probability models (almost) always make
+independence assumptions.
+— Even though X and Y are not actually independent, our model may treat them as independent.
+— This can drastically reduce the number of parameters to estimate.
+— Models without independence assumptions have (way) too many parameters to estimate reliably from the data we have — But since independence assumptions are often incorrect, those models are often incorrect as well: they assign probability mass to events that cannot occur</blockquote>

+Slide 23: <blockquote>An n-gram language model assumes each word depends only on the last n−1 words.</blockquote>

+Slide 29 is important because it recounts a mathematical definition of language:

+<blockquote>CS447 Natural Language Processing (J. Hockenmaier) https://courses.grainger.illinois.edu/cs447/
+From n-gram probabilities to language models
+Recall: a language L ⊆ V* is a (possibly infinite) set of strings over a (finite) vocabulary V.
+P(w(i) | w(i-1)) defines a distribution over the words in V:
+By multiplying this distribution N times, we get one distribution over all strings of the same length N (VN):
+Prob. of one N-word string:
+Prob. of all N-word strings
+But instead of N separate distributions…
+…we want one distribution over strings of any length ∀w ∈ V : [ ∑ w′∈V
+P(w(i) = w′ ∣ w(i−1) = w)] = 1
+P(w1 . . . wN) = ∏
+i=1...N
+P(w(i) = wi ∣ w(i−1) = wi−1)
+P(VN) = ∑
+w,w′∈</blockquote>

+Elements that matter in language models are "end-of-sentence" (EOS) tokens.
+We end up with strings of varying lengths, but we want to be able to compare probabilities across all strings in a typical text, so it is important to calculate one distribution over the entire text.
+Vice versa, having one distribution makes it possible to "generate strings of arbitrary length with one model."
+(Slide 32)

+A large amount of text is needed as training data to "learn" or "estimate" the parameters typical of a language model and develop reliable probabilities.
+One basic technique is "relative frequency estimation", also known as "Maximum Likelihood Estimation" (MLE), see slide 34.
+This can be fine-tuned by not only using EOS but also operating with "beginning-of-sentence" (BOS) symbols.

+Language models cannot only be used to analyse language but also to (randomly) create sentences.
+(Slide 39) The examples given on the following slides do not necessarily make sense (yet) but show typical features of the text types chosen, e.g. frequently used vocabulary in a business journal or a Shakespeare work, combined with typical sentence structures.
+Differences between adjectives, verbs, adverbs and nouns are not recognized in this symbol model to a sufficient degree, but it is clear that the quadrigram output is more logical than the unigram output that just puts individual words behind each other.
+A quadigram output includes grammatically correct sentences like "Will you not tell me who I am?"

+Slide 47 ff. describe "smoothing methods", but those are not relevant for students who merely want to work with language models analytically.

+Slide 50 differentiates between intrinsic and extrinsic evaluations of language models and addresses the challenges of defining evaluation metrics more generally.

 Recommended lecture on [Probability Models for NLP](https://www.google.com/url?sa=t&source=web&rct=j&opi=89978449&url=https://courses.grainger.illinois.edu/cs447/fa2020/Slides/Lecture03.pdf&ved=2ahUKEwibh46n28yJAxXx9bsIHauuDNkQFnoECBMQAQ&usg=AOvVaw2q5YGp2ei5kG-8cN3PGHY5)